PenTagaris/oldmapsnewtracks/_drafts/2018-04-14-ATravesDeLosDesiertosYElTiempo.md

 {% include postpic.html file="IMG_20180119_112136.jpg" caption="The town square, filled with folks meandering by on a hot summer day." %}

+{% include postpic.html file="IMG_20180126_183335.jpg" caption="The view from one of the hills surrounding Salta.
+It's bigger than it feels, for sure!" %}

-After a day in Salta, we went to get our rental car, and a realization began to dawn on us.
-English is a pretty common language amongst travellers from all countries, and it had therefore been common for us to hear it, even in more rural places like Sa Pa and Orchha.
-This was not the case in Salta, so it was a good thing we had been studying Spanish, and had Google Translate downloaded!
+As we were walking around Salta, we began to realize something - we were only hearing Spanish.
+This might not seem surprising, but we had yet to encountered a place where the native tongue was the only one being spoken.
+English is actually especially common throughout the world, and we had heard and used it (with various degrees of success) in every country, city, and town we had been to so far.
+This was simply not the case in northwest Argentina, so it was a good thing we had been studying Spanish, and had Google Translate downloaded!

 Language barrier aside, we were able to get our rental car squared away, and we exited Salta en route to our next stop, Cafayate.
-Cafayate is on Route 40, which has become famous due to the number of vineyards and wineries that it takes you to.
-Cafayate itself was home to
+Cafayate is located in Argentina's famed wine country is located on Route 40, one of the longest roads in the world.
+This road parallels the Andes mountains as it winds from the Argentinian border with Bolivia to the southern tip of South America, and passes through some stunning desert and mountain terrain.
+Justin had never seen anything like it before, and insisted on stopping every few minutes to take it all it, making the drive quite a bit longer than it needed to be!

+{% include postpic.html file="IMG_20180119_160018.jpg" caption="View from the road, with our Golf in the foreground." %}

+{% include postpic.html file="IMG_20180121_180656.jpg" caption="The view pretty much wherever you drive in this part of the country." %}

+{% include postpic.html file="IMG_20180119_164409.jpg" caption="This was a fun drive.
+It's got just the right amount of hairpin turns and straightaways.
+And you can't really argue with the view." %}

+{% include postpic.html file="IMG_20180119_163306.jpg" caption="El Garganta del Diablo, or 'The Throat of the Devil', a really neat canyon about 100 feet off the road." %}

+{% include postpic.html file="IMG_20180119_162039.jpg" caption="Some unexpected green in the desert" %}

+After arriving in Cafayate, we checked in to our hostel, and set to exploring this charming little town in the shadow of a mountain.
+Wine is big near Cafayate, and there were at least seven wineries that we could walk to from our hostel.
+We discovered a neat little restaurant called "Bad Brothers," which served wine and tapas as dinner.
+Here we sampled some of the best Malbec either of us had ever tasted, and had a great time, even though we were the only folks in the restaurant at 7:30.

+{% include postpic.html file="IMG_20180120_192521.jpg" caption="Cool, quaint little town with dogs and burros wandering the street?
+Check." %}

+{% include postpic.html file="IMG_20180120_1.jpg" caption="Wine museum?
+Check." %}

+{% include postpic.html file="IMG_20180119_194502.jpg" caption="Wine?
+Check." %}

+{% include postpic.html file="IMG_20180119_200817.jpg" caption="Awesome food?
+Check.
+I think we'll manage here just fine." %}

+{% include postpic.html file="IMG_20180120_220822.jpg" caption="As the week went on, we discovered other spots, like an empanada house where the lunch special is 12 huge empanadas and a liter of wine." %}

+{% include postpic.html file="IMG_20180120_221639.jpg" caption="Or the bar right across from our hostel where the dogs come up and have a nice, polite conversation about how good your food looks, and how they would very much like to help you with it." %}

+Fortunately for our waistlines, Cafayate also offered plenty of walks and hikes for us to spend our days burning off previous nights' culinary indiscretions.
+One hike in particular turned into a "death hike," something that we hadn't gotten a chance to do since Viet Nam.
+One of the requirements for a "death hike" is that you have to get at least somewhat lost, and we certainly checked that box during this particular outing.

+{% include postpic.html file="IMG_20180121_114638.jpg" caption="That looks like fun, let's climb up that!" %}

+{% include postpic.html file="IMG_20180121_122801.jpg" caption="Dana Meets an Animal Friend, Part XXXIV" %}

+{% include postpic.html file="IMG_20180121_133634.jpg" caption="This might look like a gorgeous hike, but in reality it's a gorgeous hike with about seventeen different burro trails leading you in several wrong directions." %}

+{% include postpic.html file="IMG_20180121_130640.jpg" caption="Just follow the stream, it'll lead you...somewhere." %}

+After getting turned around on several dead end burro trails, Justin decided that the best way to go was straight up the mountain, since we knew the trail continued on the other side.
+Dana, being the more reasonable one, cautioned against this, but Justin was already halfway up the mountain at this point.
+In a stunning display of bull-headedness and/or idiocy working out, we actually managed to get to the top of the mountain and find the trail again.
+Once back on track, we were able to find the waterfalls which this trail was famous for.

+{% include postpic.html file="IMG_20180121_150805.jpg" caption="The view from the top.
+Kinda worth the sunburn." %}

+{% include postpic.html file="IMG_20180121_151556.jpg" caption="These cacti greeted us once we found the trail again." %}

+{% include postpic.html file="IMG_20180121_153542.jpg" caption="Small waterfall." %}

+{% include postpic.html file="IMG_20180121_154046.jpg" caption="Big waterfall." %}

+{% include postpic.html file="IMG_20180121_154046.jpg" caption="Very small waterfall, but this one has goats, making it the obvious winner." %}

-{% include postpic.html file=".jpg" caption="" %}
+{% include postpic.html file="IMG_20180121_161117.jpg" caption="Dana Tries To Make An Animal Friend, but Almost Gets Headbutted Instead, Part XLI" %}

+{% include postpic.html file="IMG_20180121_211410.jpg" caption="A well-deserved bowl of Locro, a hearty stew made of corn, potato, beans, and some sort of beef." %}

+Our time in Cafayate had to come to an end, but we weren't quite done with this part of the world yet.
+We packed up and headed further north, over dirt roads and mountain passes towards Purmamarca and the Argentinian salt flats.

-{% include postpic.html file=".jpg" caption="" %}
+{% include postpic.html file="IMG_20180122_181402.jpg" caption="Seen here: dirt roads and mountain passes." %}

-{% include postpic.html file=".jpg" caption="" %}
+{% include postpic.html file="IMG_20180122_191735.jpg" caption="The view from the top of one of the passes." %}

+We stayed in Purmamarca a few days, and discovered that a tourist trap is a tourist trap, no matter what the culture.
+We still couldn't communicate with anyone, but the vibe was definitely recognizable.

+{% include postpic.html file="IMG_20180125_120053.jpg" caption="Purmamarca sits at the foot of some really cool rocks, which look like a sort of slate rainbow, so that's pretty cool." %}

-{% include postpic.html file=".jpg" caption="" %}
+{% include postpic.html file="IMG_20180124_104822.jpg" caption="Flattened cheese empanadas, basically.
+Not bad, and really cheap." %}

-{% include postpic.html file=".jpg" caption="" %}
+{% include postpic.html file="IMG_20180124_103655.jpg" caption="'Visit our totally authentic bazaar!'" %}

+The road to the Argentinian salt flats is a two lane highway that consisted of steep roads, hairpin switchbacks, and big rigs.
+The road eventually crests the mountains at over 4000 meters, but not before passing through the clouds.
+Driving through clouds is essentially driving through fog and rain all at the same time, and can lead to some interesting indentations on your steering wheel.

-{% include postpic.html file=".jpg" caption="" %}
+{% include postpic.html file="IMG_20180125_144403.jpg" caption="This road was...something else." %}

+{% include postpic.html file="IMG_20180125_3.jpg" caption="The highest point on this part of the road, at over 4,000 meters.
+It was definitely getting hard to breathe up here." %}

+{% include postpic.html file="IMG_20180125_143635.jpg" caption="You learn to pay attention to the big rigs, especially when you see the result of them not paying attention." %}

-{% include postpic.html file=".jpg" caption="" %}
+{% include postpic.html file="IMG_20180125_145734.jpg" caption="Exhibit A." %}

-{% include postpic.html file=".jpg" caption="" %}
+{% include postpic.html file="IMG_20180125_150213.jpg" caption="Over the mountain, and some more cool rock formations." %}

+The salt flats mess with your mind a bit.
+Because it's so flat, the landscape messes with your perspective.
+Additionally, it's pure white, so much so that it's easy to mistake the ground for snow-covered fields.
+After you get onto them, though, you realize that these more resemble plates than snow, and while it's somewhat moist when you step down, you're basically walking on rocks.

+{% include postpic.html file="IMG_20180125_153614.jpg" caption="The flat ends about 100 feet up ahead, but looks like it could go on forever." %}

-{% include postpic.html file=".jpg" caption="" %}
+{% include postpic.html file="IMG_20180125_154044.jpg" caption="Tourists?
+Us?" %}

-{% include postpic.html file=".jpg" caption="" %}
+{% include postpic.html file="IMG_20180125_154153.jpg" caption="Nope.
+Impossible." %}

-{% include postpic.html file=".jpg" caption="" %}
+{% include postpic.html file="IMG_20180125_155448.jpg" caption="Dana has become a cactus.
+That is all." %}

+After braving high elevation, tourists traps, death marches, and the sheer number of different wines we had to sample, it was time to say good-bye.
+We got our rental car back to Salta, had one last meal, and skedaddled back to Buenos Aires to take a ferry over to our last country: Uruguay!

-{% include postpic.html file=".jpg" caption="" %}
+{% include postpic.html file="IMG_20180126_130304.jpg" caption="Last meal in Salta." %}